delighted/delighted-ios/README.md

 survey.

-Before showing a survey we’ll confirm that the Mobile SDK platform is enabled for your project and check that the person hasn’t been recently surveyed, among other things.
+Before showing a survey we’ll confirm that the Mobile SDK platform is enabled for your template and check that the person hasn’t been recently surveyed, among other things.
 We also automatically manage your survey’s sampling to ensure you receive a steady flow of feedback, as opposed to going through your entire plan volume in one day.
 Consequently, a call to `survey(...)` will not always result